defenseunicorns/data_engineering_technical_assessment/README.md

    }
 }
 ```
 The `details` field is optional and is only included on `ORDERED` status messages.
-For a given order, the messages are found in chronological order in the json dump, although the orders themselves are jumbled.
-Process these message by message to simulate receiving streaming data.
+The data was recovered in chronological order by `datetime`.

 ### Cleaning required
-* Transform the component names into `lowercase_with_underscore_spaces` format
+* Transform the component names into `lowercase_with_underscore_spaces` format.
 * Transform the user names into `first_name.last_name` format.
 Other formats you may encounter are `First Last` or `Last, First`.
 * Ensure there is a valid entry in the `allowed_parts` table prior to attempting to insert an order
 * The `ordered_by` field in `data/batch_orders.parquet` may have some corrupt entries, be sure to pull from valid rows.
+* Mark parts / component pairs that *only* occur prior to `2018-05-17` as deprecated.

 ## Development and Evaluation
 Most of the setup can be done via Make targets.
 Here is a list of the relevant targets: